 In other words, under Communism, you are said to have freedom as long as it follows the Communist ideology and thought.

-This is where it becomes messy and complex for artists who are living under a Communist state.
+This is where it becomes messy and complex for artists who are living in a Communist state.
 Artistic freedom is about the freedom to express yourself, but under Communism, your creative freedom could be viewed as going against the state and, therefore, anti-Communist.

 Listen To Our Podcast About Is Communism Good For The Arts? by clicking here.

-In many Communist countries, artists that believed in free expression are jailed and labeled as dissidents as the state felt their art went against the ideology of Communism or a Communist state.
+In many Communist countries, artists who believed in free expression were jailed and labeled as dissidents as the state felt their art went against the ideology of Communism or a Communist state.
 The problem is that “what goes against the Communist state” is very subjective under Communism.
 Some artists may be jailed just for being artists, whereas others were jailed as their art had hidden meanings or was dissident art.

 The reality is that under Communism, there is no free speech.
 As such, artists are one group of people traditionally targeted in a Communist regime as dissidents.
-The Communist state desires to silence the artist, even sending them to jail.
+The Communist state desires to silence the artists, even sending them to jail.

 Propaganda Art And Communism